Home Management and Leadership Articles Mastering Task Prioritization in Management and Leadership 2

 11. Focus on Outcomes, Not Effort

-- Principle: Prioritize tasks based on their impact and outcomes rather than the time they take.
+Prioritize tasks based on their potential outcomes rather than the effort required to complete them.

 Steps to Effective Task Prioritization